 The Central Washington Family Medicine Residency Program offers a variety of rotations for students: required family medicine clerkships for the University of Washington School of Medicine and Pacific Northwest University of Health Sciences; fourth year sub-internships for students from U.S. medical schools; and clinical training for pediatric dental residents, physician assistant, nursing and doctor of pharmacy students.
 Job shadow opportunities are available for local high school and college students.

 The Central Washington Family Medicine Residency Program is pleased to be an active partner with both the University of Washington School of Medicine and Pacific Northwest University of Health Sciences in providing excellent medical education through required third year clerkships in family medicine.
-For detailed information, visit the UW clerkship website
+For detailed information, visit the UW clerkship website or the PNWU website.

 CWFM-R’s sub-internship (advanced fourth year elective) in family medicine is a four-week block rotation for fourth year students from U.S. LCME and Osteopathic accredited medical schools.